Download PluginDetect and DummyPDF here...

 Returns 1 if plugin detection is done (OTF) and handler f has been executed.

-Returns 0 if plugin detection is not done yet (NOTF) and so handler f has not been executed yet.
+Returns 0 if plugin detection is not done yet (NOTF) and handler f has not been called yet.
+Handler f will be called after detection has been completed.

 Returns -1 if error (plugin name input argument not specified correctly).